Enquire About This Tour Code AEL Andean Experience

 Day 5 to 7 - Arequipa & the Colca Canyon

 Arequipa has a lovely central plaza dominated by a large cathedral.
 There are some fantastic restaurants in Arequipa and it is possible to enjoy many Peruvian delicacies here.
 Besides the stimulating architecture, the main attraction is the Santa Catalina Convent, which is almost a city in itself with its maze of cobbled streets, cloisters and decorative buildings.
 Don't miss the nuns' café for excellent freshly baked treats!

-Next is Colca Canyon, said to be the deepest in the world.
+Next is Colca Canyon, the second deepest in the world.
 En-route we travel into the high, barren Andean landscape, passing through ghost towns destroyed by earthquakes while learning about the local fauna and flora of the region.
-After checking in to our hotel in Chivay, we can go for a walk to the entrance of the canyon.
-Later in the day possibly visit the nearby hot springs for a relaxing soak.
+After checking in to our hotel in Chivay, we visit the nearby hot springs for a relaxing soak.

 Early the following morning travel to the Cruz del Condor (Condor's Cross) lookout point in search of the giant condors soaring out of the canyon on thermal currents.
 Afterwards we walk along the canyon's edge and then stop for lunch on the way back to Arequipa.

 Day 8 to 8 - Cuzco